WICG/attribution-reporting-api/AGGREGATE.md

 The payload should be encrypted via [HPKE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hpke/), to public keys specified by the processing origins at some well-known address  `/.well-known/aggregation-service/keys.json` that the browser can fetch.
 Note that we are avoiding using the `attribution-reporting` namespace because many APIs may want to use this infrastructure beyond attribution reporting.

+The browser will encrypt payloads just before the report is sent by requesting public keys for the processing origin. `keys.json` will be fetched with an un-credential request.
 The processing origin will respond with a set of keys which will be stored according to standard HTTP caching rules, i.e. using Cache-Control headers to dictate how long to store the keys for (e.g. following the [freshness lifetime](https://datatracker.ietf.org/doc/html/rfc7234#section-4.2)).
 The browser could enforce maximum/minimum lifetimes of stored keys to encourage faster key rotation and/or mitigate bandwidth usage.
 The scheme of the JSON encoded public keys is as follows:

 ```